boopsboops/nhamunda-checklist/nhamunda-checklist.md

 Identification to species level follows <u>Isbrücker & Nijssen (1976)</u> and <u>Covain & Fisch-Muller (2007)</u> based on the following characters: lower lip bilobate with median furrow; whip on upper caudal spine absent; abdomen covered with small plates lacking organisation; elliptical area of abdominal plates at level of pelvic girdle absent; rostrum not strongly pronounced; pelvic-fin spine longer than last pelvic-fin branched ray; colouration comprising dark dots (except ventral surface and anal fin); lower lobe of caudal darker than upper; and basicaudal spot present in juveniles;

-Fishes were caught .
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Three individuals were caught by hand-net at night over a sandy/silty substrate in the lake-like lower reaches of the river.
+Water current was minimal.
+An example of a live specimen is pictured in Figure YYY.

 ##### Figure